HusseinBakri/Tanit-Keylogger/README.md

 ```
 --onefile means  pyinstaller will package all the python files into a single executable

-## How to package and run an excutable silently
+## How to package and run an excutable silently (without showing a terminal to user)
 If you do not want the user to see a command prompt after the exe is run.
 You can add another argument called
 --noconsole